-Biography: Michaela’s primary research interests include income inequality, economic development, and health.
-Her dissertation is a cross-national, quantitative study of how income inequality impacts health across different levels of economic development, at the country-level and the individual-level.
-Her other research focuses on how social network interventions promote the well-being of cancer survivors and the causes and consequences of income inequality and polarization, and how social networks impact health.
-She employs quantitative methods in her research.
+Biography: Michaela’s primary research interests include political economy, income inequality, economic development, social networks, and health.
+Her dissertation is a cross-national, quantitative study of how income inequality impacts health across different levels of economic development, at the population and individual levels.
+Her other research focuses on how social network interventions promote the well-being of cancer survivors and the causes and consequences of income inequality.

 Contact Info: firstname.lastname@example.org